 There are several housing options available to Harvard Chan students through the University.
-Shattuck International House, a graduate student apartment building managed by the School of Public Health, is located about a 10 minute walk from campus.
+Shattuck International House, a graduate student apartment building managed by the Harvard Chan School, is located about a 10-minute walk from campus.
 Harvard University Housing offers a portfolio of over 3,000 apartments available to Harvard graduate students and affiliates in both Boston and Cambridge.
-Vanderbilt Hall, located at Harvard Medical School, gives priority for housing to HMS students but often will accommodate a number of SPH students on a space available basis.
+Vanderbilt Hall, located at Harvard Medical School, gives priority for housing to HMS students but often will accommodate a number of Harvard Chan students on a space-available basis.
 In addition, the Off-Campus Search Guide is helpful for the many students who choose to rent in the private housing market.
-For more detailed resources and support, please see Housing Options for Harvard Chan Students.
+For more detailed resources and support, please see Housing Resources for Harvard Chan Students.

 What athletics facilities or gyms are available to Harvard Chan students?